oliverstickel/oliverstickel.github.io/index.md

 **Honorable Mention Paper Award**, "Mensch und Computer" (M&C) conference of the German Informatics Society (GI) for *Praktiken der Nutzerintegration im Entwicklungsprozess von KMU* (see below).

 `2015`
-**Arthur-Woll award** for an exemplary master's thesis , University of Siegen and association for the support of the economic faculty.
+**Arthur-Woll award** for an exemplary master thesis , University of Siegen and association for the support of the economic faculty.

 `2015`
 **pwc award** for best graduate of the faculty, University of Siegen and PricewaterhouseCoopers.